AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 was quoted by Butler as containing the germ of his 'Analogy.'
 After sixteen hundred years we have not yet made good the positions which he marked out as belonging to the domain of Christian philosophy....
-His whole life was \'one unbroken prayer\' to use his own language of what an ideal life should be.\"[^281]
+His whole life was 'one unbroken prayer' to use his own language of what an ideal life should be."[^281]

-The sober historian Lardner records only a candid appreciation of the man when he says: \"He had the happiness of uniting different accomplishments, being at once the greatest preacher and the most learned and voluminous writer of the age; nor is it easy to say which is most admirable, his learning or his virtue.\"[^282]
+The sober historian Lardner records only a candid appreciation of the man when he says: "He had the happiness of uniting different accomplishments, being at once the greatest preacher and the most learned and voluminous writer of the age; nor is it easy to say which is most admirable, his learning or his virtue."[^282]

-Plumptre vies with Origen\'s other eulogists, and Farrar in all his remarkable books can never say enough in his praise.
-A brief extract from him will suffice: \"The greatest of all the fathers, the most apostolic man since the days of the apostles, the father who on every branch of study rendered to the church the deepest and widest services
+Plumptre vies with Origen's other eulogists, and Farrar in all his remarkable books can never say enough in his praise.
+A brief extract from him will suffice: "The greatest of all the fathers, the most apostolic man since the days of the apostles, the father who on every branch of study rendered to the church the deepest and widest services
 --- the immortal Origen....
 The first writer, the profoundest thinker,